innotrade/enapso-graphdb-admin/README.md

 ## Delete Repository in a GraphDB Instance

-Delete a repository in the connected GraphDB instance: if security is on then for deleting repository user role need to be Repository Manager else operation not performed
+Delete a repository in the connected GraphDB instance: if security is on then for deleting repository, user role need to be Repository Manager else operation not performed

 ```javascript
 graphDBEndpoint